Synopsis: New EV drivers face two complete misconceptions about range.

 Vehicles are not provided with a lifetime supply of energy.
 They need periodic recharging.
 Range is the distance that can be travelled between recharging, which means the range required is very much determined by the availability of recharging, and the amount of inconvenience involved in recharging.

-The less convenient it is to recharging/refueling, the longer the range that will be desired, as a long range will increase the time between needing a recharge/refuel.
-Of course, range at desired speed most also exceed the distance between refuel/recharge points.
+The less convenient it is to recharge/refuel, the longer the range that will be desired, as a long range will increase the time between dealing with the inconvenience of needing to recharge/refuel.
+As there is no one fixed range, it is range at the desired speed and under prevailing condition which must exceed the distance between refuel/recharge points.

 Recharging Is NOT Refuelling, and that impacts required range.